More and more young teens are having anxiety disorder symptoms such as tachycardia, dizziness, shortness of breath, or loss of control.

 - Motor restlessness (repetitive, scratching, touch, etc.)

 Overprotection can be defined as the use of excessive caution and protective behaviors.
-It is known that high levels of overprotection are associated with high levels of anxiety in teenagers and children with social phobia.
+It is known that high levels of overprotection are associated with high levels of anxiety in teens and children with social phobia.

 Overprotective parents who excessively protect their child from the adversities of life, tend to reinforce the belief that everything outside the home is risky and should be avoided when leaving the family circle.